mochi/mochikit/doc/rst/MochiKit/Signal.rst

     used to disconnect that signal.

     ``src`` is the object that has the signal.
-You may pass in a string, in which case, it is interpreted as an id for an HTML Element.
+You may pass in a string, in which case, it is interpreted as an id for an HTML element.

     ``signal`` is a string that represents a signal name.
-If 'src' is an HTML Element, Window, or the Document, then it can be one of the 'on-XYZ' events.
+If 'src' is an HTML Element, ``window``, or the ``document``, then it can be one of the 'on-XYZ' events.
 You must include the 'on' prefix, and it must be all lower-case.

     ``dest`` and ``func`` describe the slot, or the action to take when the